View of Iztapalapa

 - Delegación Iztapalapa (PDF) (in Spanish).
 Mexico City: Comisión de Organización Electoral (Government of Mexico City).
 2003.
 ISBN 968-5505-26-8.
 Retrieved March 3, 2011.

 - "Tabla cronológica de hechos históricos de Iztapalapa en el contexto nacional y del Distrito Federal" [Chronological table of historical facts of Iztapalapa in the context of the nation and the Federal District] (in Spanish).
 Mexico City: Borough of Iztapapala.
+Archived from the original on July 22, 2011.
 Retrieved March 3, 2011.

 - Mariam Salazar Hernández (2008).
 "Cuitláhuac, Señor de Iztapalapa y décimo tlatoani mexica" [Cuitláhuac, Lord of Iztapalapa and tenth Aztec ruler] (in Spanish).
 Mexico City: Borough of Iztapapala.
 Retrieved March 3, 2011.